bf4/webtrees/readme.txt

 When PhpGedView comes across a tag that is not defined it will display an error message.
 You can disable these error messages by setting
-$HIDE_GEDCOM_ERRORS=true; in the config.php file.
-PhpGedView can also be customized to work with these codes by adding them to the facts array in a new language file named facts.en.extra.php.
+$HIDE_GEDCOM_ERRORS=true; in the gedcom configuration settings.
+PhpGedView can also be customized to work with these codes by adding them to the facts array in a new language file named extra.en.php.
 If you add it to the English facts file you should also add it to the other facts language files you are using on your site if you want other languages to translate the tag correctly.